How To Instantly Be More Charming

 Charm can get you very far.
 Here’s the secret to sweeping others off their feet.

 Watching charm in action is like watching a good dancer.
 There’s style, control, and an effortless rhythm.
 That charming, likable person seemingly knows the right thing to say and do at the right moment.
-While captivating to watch, the display can induce jealously because it can seem like it’s an innate talent that a person either has or doesn’t possess.
+While captivating to watch, the display can induce jealously because it can seem like it’s an innate talent that a person either possesses or doesn’t.

 But that’s not the case.
 Anyone can learn how to be charming.
 And when wielded well, charm is not the bastion of other people and the goal is not something other-worldly.
 In fact, the end result is actually pretty basic and applies to every relationship: to make someone feel good.

 “You make the other person feel understood, valued, and loved,” says Sonja Lyubomirsky, professor of psychology at the University of California, Riverside, and author of The How of Happiness.
 “It feels very obvious but it’s a very powerful idea.”

 While charm is certainly a skill and might come easier to some — i.e. the extroverted — it doesn’t require being well-read or witty.
 True charm is about being present and interested in what another person has to say.
 Does it require effort?
 Like anything with a payoff, it does.
 But the good news is that there’s nothing definite that has to be done, although the following tips can help.

 1. Take Your Listening Up a Few Notches

 Listening is about giving someone focus, but it has to be more than smiling and nodding your head.
 Silence can come off as a lack of interest or even create discomfort.
 What you want to do is respond to what’s being said and do it quickly.
 Research has shown that people feel more connected when that happens.
 Lyubomirsky adds that you can even overlap your words with the other person.
 Rather than being rude, it’s a kind of trading-off and friendly banter.